How Obstructive Sleep Apnea Therapy Machines work

 For instance, you are more likely to get sleep apnea during deep sleep in comparison to light rest as the muscles tend to relax even more.

-The basics of a BILEVEL machine
+BILEVEL machine

 A person suffering from mild sleep apnea might find the AUTO PAP and CPAP machines convenient as they tend to get few sleep obstructions per hour.